YashasAB/notebook445/yab2_LabNotebook.md

 # 29th November 2021 - PLAN B

 Figured we need at least something working for the demo.
 Decided to use Rasberry pi to simulate the synthesizer subsystem using software.
-Also used a standard computer keyboard with USB input to simply accept keycodes on the resberry pie. used standard sd card reading libraries to recieve sd card input.
-Proposed format for one note on file on sd card -  8e5 where the number 8 describes the length of the note , the alphabet declares what note to play and the last number determines what octave the note should be in.
+Also used a standard computer keyboard with USB input to simply accept keycodes on the resberry pie. used standard sd card reading libraries to recieve sd card input. **Proposed format for one note on file on sd card -  8e5 where the number 8 describes the length of the note , the alphabet declares what note to play and the last number determines what octave the note should be in.**

+We just placed the rasberry pie inside our box. connected the keyboard through USB and a speaker from outside through an aux cable as the rasberry pie has an aux port.
+Looks like this -

 Insert pic of what it looks like with rasberry pie